ankebremer/cv/index.md

 # Anke Bremer
-Software developer with a passion for solving problems.
+Software developer with a passion for solving problems and delivering high-quality solutions.

 [E-Mail ](mailto:bremeran@googlemail.com)